void

 svtomase.jpg

-U svatého Tomáše was one of the pubs gardener Kalenda dropped by.
+U svatého Tomáše was one of the pubs gardener Kalenda visited.

 Background

-U svatého Tomáše was a restaurant and brewery in Malá Strana, known for their dark beer.
-It was one of the oldest breweries in Bohemia but closed in 2006 when the building was converted to a hotel.
+U svatého Tomáše was a restaurant and brewery in Malá Strana, known for its dark beer.
+It was one of the oldest breweries in Bohemia but closed in 2006 when the building was converted into a hotel.

 Quote(s) from the novel